ARTICLE

 As with hydrogen production, hydrogen storage also has quick-win potential.
 Underground capacity is today’s best option, with salt caverns being especially promising thanks to their ease in mining and general impermeability.
 Significant potential exists for storage in available capacity near traditional infrastructure concentrations that used it for other fuels (along the U.S. Gulf Coast, for example) or in untapped salt reserves away from such infrastructure.

-Currently, Mitsubishi Power is working with Magnum Development to create the Advanced Clean Energy Storage Hub in Delta, Utah (ACES Delta Hub).
+Currently, Mitsubishi Power is working with Chevron to create the Advanced Clean Energy Storage Hub in Delta, Utah (ACES Delta Hub).
 Expected to be the country’s largest hydrogen gas and storage hub, the ACES Delta Hub is under construction and on track to create some 9 million barrels of capacity in underground salt caverns.
 Each cavern is the height of the Empire State Building and these caverns have initial storage targets of 150 gigawatt-hours of clean energy.
 Hydrogen production will come by way of 220 megawatts of on-site alkaline electrolysis.

 The ACES Delta Hub uses renewable energy to electrolyze water and store hydrogen in underground salt caverns.
+Source: Mitsubishi Power

 Additional storage opportunity abounds.
 In 2021, Mitsubishi Power announced an alliance with Texas Brine Company to become the exclusive hydrogen storage partner through the company’s network of 13 salt holdings around the Gulf Coast, Virginia, and New York.
 Texas Brine solution-mines caverns to produce brine for the chlor-alkali and dry salt industry.
 Creating some 15 million barrels of capacity each year across all of its operations, it leases the resulting space to store crude oil, natural gas, and natural-gas liquids (NGLs).
 Now that roster will include hydrogen, too.